lbonomo/ElephantGrid/README.md

 ![ElephantGrid](public/assets/images/background.png "Title")

 ## FrankenPHP
-You can use FrankenPHP to run it.
+You can try [FrankenPHP](https://frankenphp.dev/) if you want to run this code without having to install PHP on your system.

 ```bash
 frankenphp php-server --listen 0.0.0.0:8000 index.php